rails/rails/guides/source/active_model_basics.md

 After reading this guide, you will know:

-* Create plain ruby objects that behavior like a Active Record model.
+* How to create a plain ruby object that behaves like an Active Record model.

 --------------------------------------------------------------------------------